-What is Falsely Obtaining Unemployment Insurance Benefits While Working?
+What is Falsely Obtaining Unemployment Insurance Benefits?

-“A person is guilty of the crime of insurance fraud if that person knowingly makes, or causes to be made, a false, fictitious, fraudulent, or misleading statement of material fact in, or omits a material fact from, or causes a material fact to be omitted from, any record, bill, claim or other document, in writing, electronically, orally or in any other form, that a person attempts to submit, submits, causes to be submitted, or attempts to cause to be submitted as part of, in support of or opposition to or in connection with: (1) a claim for payment, reimbursement or other benefit pursuant to an insurance policy, or from an insurance company or the “Unsatisfied Claim and Judgment Fund Law,” P.L.1952, c.174 (C.39:6-61 et seq.); (2) an application to obtain or renew an insurance policy; (3) any payment made or to be made in accordance with the terms of an insurance policy or premium finance transaction; or (4) an affidavit, certification, record or other document used in any insurance or premium finance transaction.”
+A person is guilty of the crime of insurance fraud if that person knowingly makes, or causes to be made, a false, fictitious, fraudulent, or misleading statement of material fact in, or omits a material fact from, or causes a material fact to be omitted from, any record, bill, claim or other document, in writing, electronically, orally or in any other form, that a person attempts to submit, submits, causes to be submitted, or attempts to cause to be submitted as part of, in support of or opposition to or in connection with: (1) a claim for payment, reimbursement or other benefit pursuant to an insurance policy, or from an insurance company or the “Unsatisfied Claim and Judgment Fund Law,” P.L.1952, c.174 (C.39:6-61 et seq.); (2) an application to obtain or renew an insurance policy; (3) any payment made or to be made in accordance with the terms of an insurance policy or premium finance transaction; or (4) an affidavit, certification, record or other document used in any insurance or premium finance transaction.

-However, it is worth noting that not every person who is charged with this is willfully gaming the system.
+However, not every person who is charged with this is willfully gaming the system.
 Sometimes, an individual will legally be entitled to unemployment benefits in New Jersey, but months later begin working.

-This person forgets to tell New Jersey that he or she found work and receives a check in the mail thinking that—despite finding work—he or she is somehow still entitled to benefits.
-Thus, without thinking much about it, he or she continues to deposit these checks even though he or she is employed.
+This person may forget to tell New Jersey that he or she found work.
+Later, he/she receives a check in the mail thinking that—despite finding work—he/she is somehow still entitled to benefits.
+Thus, without thinking much about it, he/she continues to deposit these checks even though he/she is employed.

 Penalties and Fines